National Association of Peer Program Professionals Five Year Strategic Plan 2022-2027

 The four goals of our Online Peer Mediation Platform are:1-Resources

-Provide extensive to anyone interested in peer mediation: useful links + resources , research + best practices , standards , curriculum , and media.
+Provide extensive information and training to anyone interested in peer mediation: useful links + resources , research + best practices , standards , curriculum , and media.

 2-Online Training in Basic Peer Mediation Skills

-Show how middle and high school can teach their students basic peer mediation skills online .
-Available in 2016
+Show how middle and high school can teach their students basic peer mediation skills using the peer mediation basics module.

 3-Online Peer Mediation Skills Development